-The Mat-Su Borough’s Attorney is given time at each and every Assembly meeting to give a report.
-(The Manager and Clerk are also given regular time slots to provide information at each meeting.)
+The Mat-Su Borough’s Attorney is given time at each Assembly meeting to give a report.
+(The Manager and Clerk also have regular time slots to give reports at each meeting.)
 These reports are not just for the Assembly members; they are for the public.

-The attorney (who is paid from public funds and represents the Mat-Su Borough) needs to announce: The MSB (and the Director of EMS and the Manager) have been sued by former MSB employee Lisa Behrens.
+For example, with the Lisa Behrens lawsuit, the MSB attorney should have announced in a timely manner: The MSB (and the Director of EMS and the Manager) have been sued by former MSB employee Lisa Behrens.
 The lawsuit is case 3PA-18-1703 CI.
 The MSB has hired Perkins Coie to represent us.
-We estimate this may cost us 100K in legal fees etc. Obviously, the MSB attorney is not expected to comment on the merits of the case – but the public certainly deserves to know the basic facts – a lawsuit was filed; case name; and a case number, etc.
+We estimate this may cost us 100K in legal fees etc. Obviously, the MSB attorney is not expected to comment on the merits of the case – but the public certainly deserves to know the basic facts.

 The MSB should not hide this type of basic information.